KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents a retry exception that can be used by a messaging host such as System.ServiceModel.Activities,WorkflowServiceHost to communicate any cancellation of an attempted operation to the client.

-    throw [System.ServiceModel.Channels.RetryException]::New("Represents a retry exception that can be used by a messaging host such as System.ServiceModel.Activities,WorkflowServiceHost to communicate any cancellation of an attempted operation to the client.")
+    throw [System.ServiceModel.Channels.RetryException]::New('Represents a retry exception that can be used by a messaging host such as System.ServiceModel.Activities,WorkflowServiceHost to communicate any cancellation of an attempted operation to the client.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.Channels.RetryException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Channels.RetryException.aspx)